majgis/npm-bundle/README.md

 # npm-bundle

-Similar to `npm pack` but include dependencies.
+Similar to `npm pack` but includes all dependencies.

 If you wish to include dependencies and use `npm-pack` you must do the
 following: